YZBruh/Auto-Firmware-Dumper/README.md

 # Auto Firmware Dumper
 It allows you to create ROM dumps using GitHub actions.
 It uses DumprX when creating dumps.
 DumprX: https://github.com/DumprX/DumprX
+This project is licensed under the `Eclipse Public License 2.0`

 ## Requirements
 - ROM Link [mediafire | mega.nz | gdrive | AndroidFileHost OR Directly download link]